Each new generation born is in effect an invasion of civilization by little barbarians, who must be civilized before it is too late.

-Today we associate the word barbarian with the undesirable, chaotic, and destructive.
+Today we associate the word barbarian with undesirable, chaotic, and destructive.
 We see dramatic images of grim and merciless men rushing headlong into battle.
-That makes for an interesting scene in a movie but doesn’t reflect the historical reality of the concept.
-In the ancient world, barbarian meant the others, those outside of society.
-Some barbarians were good, friendly allies, others were destructive.
-Meet the new boss, same as the old boss.
+That makes for an exciting scene in a movie but doesn’t reflect the historical reality of the concept.
+In the ancient world, barbarian meant others, those outside of society.
+Some barbarians were good, friendly allies, while others were destructive.
+Meet the new boss, the same as the old boss.

 The reality of these “others” hasn’t changed much in the past several thousand years.
-Therefore we can use the historical concepts f barbarians as a sense to view business interactions.
+Therefore we can use the historical concept of barbarians as a sense to view business interactions.
 In modern business, barbarians come broadly in two flavors.
 Let’s call them good and bad.

 Good barbarians are those who push the boundaries, agitate for change, support the unsupported, and generally move organizations and society at large forward.
 They can be difficult to deal with and can challenge the status quo, but this friction comes from a place of honest engagement meant to improve things.
 And it often does improve things.
 The improvement may not be smooth or consistent, but they do ask questions that most will not ask, and that is a valuable asset in any organization.

 A powerful but often missed defense against bad barbarians is that people are not necessarily locked into one role or another.
-Bad barbarians can improve, especially if their actions are a result of the system they operate in.
+Bad barbarians can improve, especially if their actions result from the system they operate in.
 Much of this transformation depends on the leadership in an organization.
 It depends on you!